Trock

 Trump has addressed his tendency to venture off topic, bragging about what

-he calls the weave.
+he calls “the weave.”

 Psychiatrists observed Trump in the debate and said he displayed patterns